-A beautiful display of Florida’s natural beauty, Ginnie Springs is the perfect spot for an outdoor adventure with some of the clearest springs in the state.
-From tubing to snorkeling and adventurous diving excursions, this picturesque spring produces nearly 80 million gallons of water daily and is the ideal place to spend a sunny afternoon canoeing up a river, exploring scenic nature trails and setting up a picnic.
+A beautiful display of Florida’s natural beauty, Ginnie Springs is the perfect spot for an outdoor adventure with some of the clearest springs in Florida.
+From tubing to snorkeling and adventurous diving excursions, this picturesque spring produces nearly 80 million gallons of water daily and is the ideal place to spend a sunny afternoon canoeing up a river, exploring scenic nature trails, and setting up a picnic.

 YOU'RE ALL SET!

 Look out for our newsletters in your inbox soon.

 What’s better than spending an afternoon lazily floating in the tranquil waters?
 The 72-degree temperatures at Ginnie Springs are perfect for water-based adventures, from river tubing and swimming to snorkeling, while wilderness campsites and three-bedroom cottages offer you the chance to go on an overnight adventure.